collapsed-stacks/startups/questions/13128/submitting-proposals-to-win-federal-government-contracts.md

 - posted by: [Baskar](https://stackexchange.com/users/7251658/baskar) on 2017-08-14
 - score: 1

-<p>Most of the government projects, would have a criteria that they should have experience dealing with any of government projects.
+Most of the government projects, would have a criteria that they should have experience dealing with any of government projects.
 This is the place where a new company would fail to get the contract.
-My suggestion would be to tie up with an existing vendor and perform some government projects and later mention those experience while applying for new proposals.</p>
+My suggestion would be to tie up with an existing vendor and perform some government projects and later mention those experience while applying for new proposals.